Social Responsibility and Community Interests

 United Way of Central Iowa

-Each year, Ruan team members working in the corporate office are invited to participate in a campaign that supports central Iowans in need.
+Each year, Ruan team members working at the Des Moines Campus are invited to participate in a campaign that supports central Iowans in need.
 United Way of Central Iowa (UWCI) is a voluntary, non-profit organization that brings together community volunteers and agencies to provide health and human services to individuals who live or work in central Iowa.
 The organization supports those individuals in the areas of income, health, and education through its own initiatives and a variety of participating organizations.
 Ruan offers team member participation-based incentives and matches each donation, dollar-for-dollar.
 Read about our most recent campaign success here.

 Food Bank of Iowa

-The Ruan family is a long-time supporter of the Food Bank of Iowa.
-In the past three years, Ruan has offered assistance and expertise in safety, compliance, and training space for their drivers and warehouse teams.
+The Ruan team is a long-time supporter of the Food Bank of Iowa.
+Over the past several years, Ruan has offered assistance and expertise in safety, compliance, and training space for their drivers and warehouse teams.
 We have also assisted in reviewing their network for route optimization.

 Recently, the Ruan Foundation and Ruan Leasing helped purchase a refrigerated van to allow for food pick up across the Des Moines metro area, primarily at Hy-Vee stores.
 Together with Truck Country, our Ruan asset and fleet service teams have helped the Food Bank of Iowa with selecting three new straight trucks with the latest safety technology at a lowered cost.
 Ruan is also offering maintenance support for their fleet.
-Ruan President and COO Dan Van Alstine serves on the Food Bank of Iowa Board of Directors, finance committee, and is chair of the operations committee.
-Senior Vice President Chad Willis also serves on the operations committee.
+Ruan Chief Transformation Officer Chad Willis serves on the Food Bank of Iowa Board of Directors and is chair of the operations committee.